 My research springs from a blind spot in modernist studies.
 On one hand, the field’s dominant strain of sociological criticism neglects aesthetic autonomy.
 On the other hand, more aesthetically discerning inquiries often overlook how market exposure galvanizes artistic formal innovation.
 By contrast, I explore how modernist literature and art have made and continue to make the market an aspect of their medium.
-Thus, rather than confining modernism to a few decades in early twentieth century, my work illuminates how modernist aesthetics persist within the market-saturated contexts of the late-twentieth and twenty-first centuries.
-Constellating Anglophone fiction and intersecting trajectories of poetry, visual art, and film since the fin-de-siècle, I clarify the formal distinctiveness of aesthetic modernism while expanding its canon along a diversely inhabited trajectory of market-antagonistic artistic production that remains vitally relevant today.
+Thus, rather than confining modernism to the first half of the twentieth century, my work illuminates how modernist aesthetics persist within the market-saturated contexts of the late-twentieth and twenty-first centuries.
+Constellating transnational Anglophone fiction and intersecting trajectories of poetry, visual art, and film since the fin-de-siècle, my work clarifies the formal distinctiveness and political significance of aesthetic modernism while expanding its canon along a diversely inhabited trajectory of market-antagonistic artistic production that remains vitally relevant today.

 Part of the project's third chapter is published in Nonsite: “Mary Ellen Solt: Concretizing 1968."